docker/labs/swarm-mode/beginner-tutorial/README.md

 Docker includes swarm mode for natively managing a cluster of Docker Engines called a swarm.
 You can use the Docker CLI to create a swarm, deploy application services to a swarm, and manage swarm behavior.
 This tutorial uses [Docker Machine](https://docs.docker.com/machine/) to create multiple nodes on your desktop.
 If you prefer you can create those nodes in your own cloud or on multiple machines.

 >**Important Note**
 You don't need to use the Docker CLI to perform these operations.
 You can use `docker stack deploy --compose-file STACKNAME.yml STACKNAME` instead.
-For an introduction to this, check out the [Deploying an app to a Swarm](https://github.com/docker/labs/blob/master/beginner/chapters/votingapp.md).
-For an introduction to using a stack file in a compose file format to deploy an app for more information.
+For an introduction to using a stack file in a compose file format to deploy an app, check out [Deploying an app to a Swarm](https://github.com/docker/labs/blob/master/beginner/chapters/votingapp.md).

 ## Preparation
 You need to have Docker and Docker Machine installed on your system.
 [Download Docker](https://docker.com/getdocker) for your platform and install it.